Lost-Outpost/outlander/GAMEPLAY.md

 ## Character Builds

-Consider the following mods when planning character builds in Septimus:
+Consider the following mods when planning character builds in The Path:

 ### Magic